 - Upgrade to the latest 1.4.x release.
 Pre 1.4 releases may also work but are not tested, so please upgrade to 1.4.3+ before upgrading to 2.x, unless you are an expert and familiar with the region assignment and crash processing.
 See the section Upgrading from pre-1.4 to 1.4+ on how to upgrade to 1.4.x. - Make sure that the zk-less assignment is enabled, i.e, set hbase.assignment.usezk to false.
 This is the most important thing.
 It allows the 1.x master to assign/unassign regions to/from 2.x region servers.
-See the release note section of HBASE-11059 on how to migrate from zk based assignment to zk less assignment. - We have tested rolling upgrading from 1.4.3 to 2.1.0, but it should also work if you want to upgrade to 2.0.x.
+See the release note section of HBASE-11059 on how to migrate from zk based assignment to zk less assignment. - Before you upgrade, ensure that hbck1 reports no INCONSISTENCIES.
+Fixing hbase1-type inconsistencies post-upgrade is an involved process. - We have tested rolling upgrading from 1.4.3 to 2.1.0, but it should also work if you want to upgrade to 2.0.x.